 Solutions exist and are available on the market to help you manage this part of the job.

 Many of the existing rate parity tools are expensive and not tailored for small/medium sized businesses or independently owned properties.
+We found OTA Insight to be cost-effective and very powerful tool to help you fix these issues.

-Therefore, we created an affordable and user-friendly Rate Parity Checker to help you perform this task automatically.
+Read more about this affordable and user-friendly Rate Parity Checker to help you perform this task automatically.

 Following this step by step process of checking various issues will save you time.
 If you found a rate parity issue you should check: